tkem/mopidy-mobile/README.rst

-Mopidy Mobile is built using Ionic_, AngularJS_ and `Apache Cordova`_, and uses npm_ and gulp_ for its build system, so it is recommended to familiarize yourself with these tools before you start.
+Mopidy Mobile is built using Ionic_, AngularJS_ and `Apache Cordova`_, and uses npm_ and gulp_ for its build system, so it is recommended to familiarize yourself with these before you start.

 To build the Mopidy Web extension, you need to have npm_ and gulp_ installed.
 Then run::